First-Iraqi-Bank/fib-php-payment-sdk/README.md

 The FIB Payment SDK provides seamless integration with the FIB payment system, empowering developers to streamline payment transactions and facilitate secure refunds within their applications.

-Here's the updated README file with links to the list of contents at the start:

 # FIB Payment SDK

 **Table of Contents**